 The company's risk register is reviewed regularly as part of the Risk Management Process.
 The 'Risk Quantification' is used as a method to rank the risks rather than to provide meaningful quantitative insight into the risks.
-Overall, the risk profile of the Company can be considered as Low; below are reported the Top 5 Risks at YE 2021:
+Overall, the risk profile of the Company can be considered as Low; below are reported the Top 5 Risks at YE 2022:

+- Counterparty risk on default of reinsurer

+- Delays/changes to the run-off plan

 - Operational Risk

-- Counter-party risk on default of reinsurer

-- Delays/changes to the Run-Off plan

 - Cyber Risk

-- Counter-party risk on deposit accounts
+- Counterparty risk on deposit accounts

 The Company's risk profile can be considered quantitively through its SCR where it uses the Standard Formula to calculate its SCR.
 (See section E.2).
-At 31.12.2021, the Company's SCR was €3.236m compared with €3.317m at 31.12.2020.
-The reduction in SCR is largely due to the reduction in market concentration risk as a result of reduced cash-balances and a reduction in the life expense module as a result of the run-off of the Expense Overrun Reserve.
+At 31.12.2022, the Company's SCR was €2.583m compared with €3.236m at 31.12.2021.
+The reduction in SCR is largely due to the reduction in market concentration risk as a result of reduced cash balances and a reduction in the life expense module as a result of the run-off of the Expense Overrun Reserve.